transifex/cli/README.md

   you set the `--skip` flag and an upload fails, then the client will simply print a warning and move on to the next language file.

+- `--minimum_perc=MINIMUM_PERC` Specify the minimum translation completion threshold required in order for a file to be downloaded.

 ### Removing resources from Transifex
 The tx delete command lets you delete a resource that's in your `config` file and on Transifex.